machard/mastoose/README.md

     }
   },

-  // define which paths can be modified (by default all are) allowsModification : {
+  // define which paths can be modified (by default all can) allowsModification : {
     ppte : false/true,